German government says Bavaria following Scots' example 'absurd'

 With opinion polls suggesting that Scotland's referendum remains too close to call, the prospects that the union may split after 307 years could whet appetites for self-rule across Europe - from Catalonia to Flanders.

-In Germany, Bavaria and Hesse no longer want to subsidise poorer north and east German federal states and have challenged the country's fiscal equalisation system in court.
+In Germany, Bavaria and Hesse no longer want to subsidize poorer north and east German federal states and have challenged the country's fiscal equalization system in court.

 In its heyday in the 1950s, the Bavaria Party gained almost 18 percent of the Bavarian vote but has not had a seat in the local parliament since 1966.
 It won 2.1 percent locally last year, and its demands are not on the ruling conservative Christian Social Union's (CSU) political agenda.